 The nature of search is changing.
 SEO is ‘search engine optimization.
 It’s not relegated to Google.
 Social media platforms are search engines as well.
 Merely having a presence will help you get found, but the point here is that using those pages and profiles – creating regular, quality, relevant content tailored to your audience on each – will increase your visibility.

 – Your Audience

 Let’s get one thing straight.
 The ‘experts’ are right.
 You must be present where your audience is present.
 The failure in the line of reasoning is the assumption businesses only have one audience.
 I hate to break it to you.
 You have at least three.
 So, even if you take the ‘expert’s’ advice, you need to apply it three times.
 I am willing to bet there will be some overlap BUT you will end up realizing it takes four or more sites to reach all three.

 You would think this would be simple.
 I know who my buyer or client is.
 I know where they are active on social media.
 But you likely don’t.
 Most business owners truly do not have an idea of where their core audience hangs out.
-Very few have built a complete avatar to know exactly who their perfect buyer or client is.
+Very few have built a complete avatar to know their perfect buyer or client.
 This leaves open the possibility of being wrong.
 THINKING your target is active on Facebook when it is really Twitter could mean wasting time and completely missing the mark.

 Your Buyer’s Influencers